argusDob/Job-Application-Project/README.md

 * OAuth 2.0 protocoll

 ###### Tasks
+* Full- Responsive design
-* Upload Files from Google Drive
+Upload Files from Google Drive
 * Feedback to the user about the missing data
 * The form accept only Dutch phone numbers and zip codes
-* Full- Responsive design
+* Upload Files from Google Drive

 ###### PSD images
 ![home](https://i.imgur.com/ccOPxec.png)